mims-harvard/Raindrop/README.md

 python DGM2_baseline.py
 ```

-All algorithms can be run with named arguments, which allow the use of different settings from the paper:
+Algorithms can be run with named arguments, which allow the use of different settings from the paper:
 - *dataset*: Choose which dataset to use.
 Options: [P12, P19, PAM].
 - *withmissingratio*: If True, missing ratio of sensors in test set ranges from 0.1 to 0.5.
 If False, missing ratio is 0.
 Used in setting 2 and 3.
 Options: [True, False].